Using Language Interpretation and Closed Captioning

 5. Under AIRCast Studio, check the box for Enable Closed Captioning.

-Viewing Closed Captioning
+How attendees access Closed Captioning

-Bilingual Interpretation
+Bilingual interpretation

-For example, you may have two corporate CEOs presenting, one right after the other.
-If one CEO presents in English, and one presents in German, your interpreter could provide a German translation for the first presenter and then switch to an English interpretation for the second presenter.
+For example, you may have two corporate CEOs presenting directly after one another: the first in English, and the second in German.
+Your interpreter could provide a German translation for the first presenter and then switch to an English interpretation for the second presenter.
+This way, attendees who select German will hear the correct audio as will your English-speaking attendees.

-Multiple Interpreters
+Multiple interpreters

 Multiple interpreters can be active in the Interpretation Studio at the same time, and both be live during the presentation.